 - Online.
 Visit NYSOH online and go to the Individuals & Families section.
 Once there, start an account and begin shopping for a plan.

 - In person.
 Get help from a Navigator, certified application counselor (CAC), Marketplace Facilitated Enroller (MFE), or broker/agent.

 - By mail.
-Print an application at nystateofhealth.ny.gov and send it back to NYSOH, who will then confirm eligibility and enroll you in the chosen plan.
+Print an application at nystateofhealth.ny.gov and send it back to NYSOH, which will then confirm eligibility and enroll you in the chosen plan.
 Enrollment period restrictions do not apply to the Essential Plan.
-Eligible individuals may enroll in CHP throughout the year via the NY State of Health Marketplace or through enrollment facilitators.
+Eligible individuals may enroll in CHPlus throughout the year via the NY State of Health Marketplace or through enrollment facilitators.